Kanimbla - Mooroobool

 An assessment of population growth drivers in Kanimbla - Mooroobool reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kanimbla-Mooroobool's population is 10,399 as of Aug 2025.
-This figure reflects an increase of 436 people since the 2021 Census, which reported a population of 9,963.
-The change was inferred from the ABS estimated resident population of 10,319 in June 2024 and an additional 59 validated new addresses since the Census date.
+Kanimbla-Mooroobool's population was approximately 10,399 as of November 2025.
+This figure represents an increase of 436 people since the 2021 Census, which reported a population of 9,963.
+The change is inferred from the estimated resident population of 10,319 in June 2024 and an additional 59 validated new addresses since the Census date.
 This results in a population density ratio of 1,354 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kanimbla-Mooroobool's growth rate of 4.4% since census is within 2.8 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 58.5% of overall population gains during recent periods, driving primary population growth in the area.
+Overseas migration contributed approximately 58.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Based on demographic trends and latest population numbers, the area is expected to increase by 759 persons to 2041, recording a gain of 6.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data released in 2023.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Future demographic trends suggest a population increase just below the median of regional areas nationally, with an expected expansion to 11,158 persons by 2041, recording a gain of 6.5% over 17 years.

 Frequently Asked Questions - Population